llorracc/HAFiscal-Latest/README.md

 ## Replication

--- to produce pdf version of the paper from a unix (macOS/linux) command line:
+To produce pdf version of the paper from a unix (macOS/linux) command line:

 ```
 	/bin/bash reproduce_document.sh